margotgrush/margotgrush.github.io/index.md

 [arXiv preprint](http://arxiv.org/abs/2307.07045)

 ## Presentations & Posters
+- Contributed talk at [ESOBE 2023](https://www.gla.ac.uk/schools/business/events/headline_929062_en.html) (Glasgow, September 2023).
+Dynamic mixture of finite mixtures of factor analysers model with automatic inference on number of clusters and factors.
 - Invited talk at [CMStatistics 2022](http://www.cmstatistics.org/CMStatistics2022/) (London, December 2022).
 Dynamic mixture of finite mixtures of factor analysers model with automatic inference on number of clusters and factors.
 - Talk in young researcher session at [ESOBE 2022](https://sites.google.com/view/esobe2022salzburg/home) (Salzburg, September 2022).
 Dynamic mixture of finite mixtures of factor analysers model with automatic inference on number of clusters and factors.
 - Poster presentation at [2022 ISBA World Meeting](https://isbawebmaster.github.io/ISBA2022/) (Montreal, June 2022).
 Mixture of factor analysers and adaptive telescoping sampler for automatic inference on number of clusters and factors.